TM312/mllrs.io/content/articles/aws-transcribe-lambda.md

 ```
 The output of calling these functions will be either empty or print only those functions that predate our experiment.

 This final validation steps demonstrates the convenience which `boto3` provides in accessing a wide variety of services.
-Altough the interaction with AWS services divergerces on lower levels, the service clients share many high-level similarities like the `list_*`-method which makes it easy to dive into any new service.
+Altough the interaction with AWS services differs on lower levels, the service clients share many similarities which makes it easy to dive into any new service.

 ## Conclusion and Outlook

-In this article, we successfully deployed an AWS Lambda function that automatically transcribes video data on upload to an S3 bucket.
+In this article, we successfully deployed an AWS Lambda function that automatically transcribes video files when being uploaded into an S3 bucket.
 That’s it for part 2; I hope it has been helpful.

 For a simple MVP this manual deployment of resources is sufficient.
 However, in many cases we may want to extend on this infrastructure.
 For instance, we may
 - start integrating some complementary services, additional lambda functions, EC2 instances, etc. some of which may not even relate to AWS
 - make iterative code changes, from the configuration to the lambda handler function itself
 - deploy our resources across different environments, e.g. development, staging, production

-This can quickly cause complexity that is difficult to handle manually.
-In the last part of this series, we will therefore use **Terraform** to efficiently set up and manage all our resources (<NuxtLink to="/articles/aws-transcribe-terraform">part 3</NuxtLink>).
+This can quickly exceedsd a level of complexity that would be feasible to handle manually.
+In the last part of this series we will therefore use **Terraform** to efficiently set up and manage our infrastructure (<NuxtLink to="/articles/aws-transcribe-terraform">part 3</NuxtLink>).